changeofpace/VivienneVMM/README.md

 ### Using Ept Breakpoints

-VivienneCL contains several commands for setting, disabling, clearing, and viewing ept breakpoints.
+VivienneCL contains several commands for setting, disabling, clearing, and viewing the logs of ept breakpoints.
 The **SetEptBp\*** commands install an ept breakpoint on all processors and return a log handle.
 This log handle is the primary input argument for the other ept breakpoint commands.

 #### Example

-The following example shows the VivienneCL output of the **PrintEptBpLogElements** command for a **Keyed Register Context** ept breakpoint.
+The following example uses several ept breakpoint commands to recover decrypted data from a target process.

 Given the following function, we want to know all possible values of the **DecryptedValue** variable: